Personal, Social, Health and Citizenship Education (P.S.H.C.E.)

 Sex and Relationships Education (SRE)

 All classes take part in a series of lessons concerning health education, sex and relationships education.
 Sex and relationships education is a crucial part of preparing children for their lives now and in the future, as adults and parents.
-The teaching programme uses both SEAL (social and emotional aspects of learning) and “Lucinda and Godfrey” materials.
+The teaching programme uses both SEAL (social and emotional aspects of learning) and “Lucinda and Godfrey” materials, although resources for this is an area we are looking to develop in 2019-20.
 Inclusive to this is education around LGBT (lesbian, gay, bi-sexual and trans-sexual).
-Discrete lessons are not taught around LGBT but it may form part of discussions around family relationships.
+Discrete lessons are not taught around LGBT but it may form part of discussions and assemblies around family relationships.
 All of the SRE is delivered to ensure children acquire the skills, knowledge and attitudes needed to accept their own and others sexuality in positive ways, showing mutual respect and responsibility, free from abuse.

 Year 5 girls and year 6 pupils all receive a puberty/period talk from the school nurse.
 Parental approval is sought prior to the visit and children will be withdrawn from the lesson if their parents request this.

 The school’s SRE policy was formed through consultation with parents and is available from the office for inspection if you wish to view it.
 Parents have the right to withdraw their child from SRE education if they wish to do so and are requested to consult with the headteacher, Mrs Burgess, before they withdraw their child.
-The nominated governors for PSHCE are Mrs Hodgson and Mrs Collier.
+The nominated governor for PSHCE is Mrs Collier.